 In a statement on Thursday, Transportation Secretary Ray LaHood said he spoke late Wednesday night to Toyota President Akio Toyoda about safety issues.

-Testifying before a Capitol Hill panel on Wednesday morning, LaHood told drivers of recalled Toyotas to stop driving them immediately and take them to a dealer.
+Testifying before a Capitol Hill panel on Wednesday morning, LaHood said owners of recalled Toyotas should stop driving them immediately and take them to a dealer.
 When the news was reported moments later, shares of Toyota stock plunged 7 percent, erasing $3 billion of company value.

-LaHood later backed off his statement, saying that if Toyota owners have doubts about their cars, they should take them to a dealer.
+LaHood later backed off his statement, saying that if Toyota owners have doubts about their cars, they should go to a dealer.
 Shares of Toyota are down 20 percent since Jan.
 19, just before the latest recall was announced.

-The White House said Thursday it is satisfied with LaHood's performance during the Toyota crisis, despite his misstatement on Wednesday.
+The White House said Thursday it is satisfied with LaHood's performance during the Toyota crisis, despite his misstatement.